 Location, Location, Location

 As previously mentioned, some people will have no choice but to pay higher amounts due to very high property prices in certain locations.
-On the other hand, those living where property is much more affordable may not need to spend 29% on their ideal home.
+On the other hand, those living where the property is much more affordable may not need to spend 29% on their ideal home.

 If you choose to live in a smaller community like Morris, MN, you’ll find a wide variety of relatively lower-priced housing options.
 The median home cost in Morris, as well as the overall cost of living, is less than the national and state averages.
 This means you’ll likely find excellent housing options in the area with a significantly lower price than in a bigger city.